 A name like this makes you want to understand the Southside’s origin.
 Some folks argue that it’s a Chicago original, coming from the South Side.
 However, there isn’t a lot of evidence to support that claim besides improbable anecdotes involving gangsters and bootleggers.
 The more likely story is that it came from Long Island’s Southside Sportsmen’s Club.

 You can definitely use a strong gin like Beefeater for this cocktail.
-I also use a lot of mint, but when you strain it, try not to get big chunks into the drink.
+We also use a lot of mint, but when you strain it, try not to get big chunks into the drink.
 The last thing you want is green bits caught in your teeth.
-You may choose to double strain this through a fine mesh strainer, but I don't bother because I like the look of a few tiny green bits floating around.
+You may choose to double strain this through a fine mesh strainer, but we don’t bother because we like the look of a few tiny green bits floating around.
 Technically, this is another sour, using lime juice and a 1:1 ratio of sugar to water simple syrup.
 If you are not sure about your limes, test the proportions using a dip straw with your finger over the end or by dripping your bar spoon onto the back of your hand.
 Getting a good balance between the sweet and sour can make a big difference.
-Finally, the mint leaf garnish can be floated on the surface, but it's nice to give it a good smack beforehand and really get the oils out.
+Finally, the mint leaf garnish can be floated on the surface, but it’s nice to give it a good smack beforehand and really get the oils out.
 You can also smack another bunch of mint over the top of the drink if you can spare the mint.

-I don't usually embed videos, but this is one of those opportunities that I knew of a great demonstration.
+We don’t usually embed videos, but this is one of those opportunities that we knew of a great demonstration.
 There is a series videos called The Cocktail Minute by Toby Maloney.
-Toby is Head Mixologist and partner at The Violet Hour in Chicago, but his long history of raising the "bar" so to speak, in New York, has allowed him to build a solid reputation for his consulting company Alchemy Consulting, responsible for establishing cocktail programs at bars all over the country, including our own Bradstreet Crafthouse.
-Here's Toby making our Drink Of The Week for you, the Southside:
+Toby is Head Mixologist and partner at The Violet Hour in Chicago, but his long history of raising the “bar” so to speak, in New York, has allowed him to build a solid reputation for his consulting company Alchemy Consulting, responsible for establishing cocktail programs at bars all over the country, including our own Bradstreet Crafthouse.
+Here’s Toby making our Drink Of The Week for you, the Southside: